enriquepablo/npl-web/npl_foundation.rst

 no truth value.
 We will call this sort of individuals "facts".
-To attach truth value to facts, we use the set predicates, to relate them with another individual of the theory, ``fact``.
+To attach truth value to facts, we use the set predicates, to put them in relation with another individual of the theory, ``fact``.
 So a complete non-copular sentence, in this theory, would have the form (with prefix operators and infix predicates)::